Spring 2024 Registration Closed

 - Safe locations should be available with enough capacity to hold all who may need a safe shelter.
 A primary location would be a fully enclosed building with wiring and plumbing.
 A fully enclosed vehicle with a solid metal roof, like a school bus, would be a safe secondary option.
 Open fields and open-sided shelters are not safe.
 If there are no adequate safe shelters close to the field, play must be stopped well in advance of the storm to allow everyone to travel to a safe place or their home.

-- If it’s been half an hour since thunder, it’s safe to go outdoors.
+- If it’s been half an hour since the thunder, it’s safe to go outdoors.
 Outdoor activity may resume 30 minutes after the last sound of thunder or flash of lightning.
 The 30-minute clock restarts every time lightning flashes or thunder sounds.

 Severe storms are dangerous and can be upon us before we know it.
 High winds, heavy rainfall, hail, lightning, and thunder can cause serious threats quickly in any situation.
-If a severe storm is approaching the area, has been spotted on Radar, or is visibly in close proximity, activities will be suspended until the area is determined safe to play.
+If a severe storm is approaching the area, has been spotted on Radar, or is visibly nearby, activities will be suspended until the area is determined safe to play.
 Lakeland requires all participants to seek immediate shelter in their automobiles or a permanent structure such as bathrooms/concession buildings.
 Avoid any open structures, trees, tents, metal or other conducting materials, and unprotected open areas.
 The coach/staff will notify the team/manager when it is safe to return to the fields, or if the activity has been canceled.

 The danger from lightning can persist for 20-30 minutes or more after a thunderstorm has passed.
 Lightning can strike from over 10 miles away and is considered a major threat to the safety of our participants.
 If lightning has been detected within 10 miles or any thunder has been heard, all game(s) and practice(s) will be suspended and all participants will need to seek shelter immediately.
 Game(s) or practice(s) will not restart for at least 30 minutes after the last lightning strike has been detected or thunder has been heard.
-If lightning & thunder continue for longer periods of time, all game(s) and practice(s) will be canceled.
+If lightning & thunder continue for longer periods, all game(s) and practice(s) will be canceled.
 The coach will notify the team/manager when it is safe to return to the fields, or activity has been canceled.

 Heat-related illnesses, such as heat stroke and heat exhaustion can be serious and potentially life-threatening conditions.
 U.S. Soccer’s RECOGNIZE TO RECOVER program prepared this guide for coaches, referees, and players when training or playing in warmer climates, outlining recommendations for hydration breaks and participant safety during extreme temperature conditions.
 The information provided herein is not a substitute for medical or professional care, and you should not use the information in place of a visit, consultation, or the advice of your physician or other healthcare providers.
 For specific questions and concerns, please consult your healthcare provider or physician.